Prompt Power-Ups - 2 Hour Workshop

 • Save a system prompt for “quiz app developer” in Copilot Chat

-1:45-1:55 — Save Work
+1:45-1:55 — Save Work and Publish

-Commit the quiz app to Git
+Commit the quiz app to Git, then push to update the live Pages site

 • git add the quiz app files